Virtual Maths - Numbers, 2D Elipse simulation tool

 This open forum, jointly hosted by the Centre for Theology & Public Issues and the Howard League for Penal Reform, is chaired by Dunedin Barrister Anne Stevens.
 The panellists include Sir Geoffrey Palmer, QC, former Prime Minister of New Zealand, Major Campbell Roberts, Director of Social Policy, Salvation Army and Professor Jennie Connor, Head of the Department of Preventive and Social Medicine, University of Otago.
 The link between alcohol consumption and criminal offending in New Zealand is w

-Intro to Addition & Subtraction
+Introduction to Addition and Subtraction

 Urban and rural waste in China